regexappservice/step-by-step-instructions-privacy/index.md

-# Privacy Policy for Step by Step
+# Privacy Policy for Step by Step Instructions

 **Last Updated: September 29, 2025**

 ## Introduction

-This Privacy Policy describes how Step by Step ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application.
+This Privacy Policy describes how Step by Step Instructions ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application.

 ## Information We Collect